Did you know?

 Reproduction

 Every sea butterfly possesses both male and female reproductive organs, making them hermaphrodites.
 However, until the butterfly grows, it starts as a male.
-It is only later on that they start to produce eggs, which are released into the water until they hatch.
+Then later in life it produces eggs, which are released into the water until hatched.

 Threats